 Sending for peer review

-Submissions deemed to be potentially significant by editors are selected for peer review.
-Unfortunately, eLife does not have capacity to review every submission, so some will not be sent for peer review.
+Editors select the submissions that will be sent for peer review.
+Unfortunately, eLife does not have the capacity to review every submission, so some will not be sent for peer review.

 Reviewers are asked to write a Public Review that comments on the strengths and weaknesses of the preprint and on whether the claims and conclusions are justified by the data.
 Reviewers also provide recommendations for the authors, including suggestions for revisions and improvements.

 During the review process, editors and reviewers discuss their reviews with each other and assess the significance of the findings and the strength of the evidence reported in the preprint.
 Their conclusions are captured in an “eLife assessment”, which is written with the help of a common vocabulary to ensure consistency.